chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 Next, set up a pipeline to load Markdown files, process them into text chunks and generate embeddings using a Hugging Face model:

+( reformat following as above interspersing explanation within code block )

+* DirectoryLoader: This line initializes a DirectoryLoader to load markdown files from the specified directory (./ce311k/notebooks/lectures/).
+It uses a glob pattern to match files ending with _solutions.md, shows progress during loading, uses UnstructuredMarkdownLoader to process the files, and does not load hidden files.
+* SSL Certificate Fix: This block of code fixes an SSL certificate verification error by changing the default HTTPS context.
+* NLTK Downloads: This part downloads specific NLTK data packages needed for text processing.
+* Loading Documents: The loader.load() method loads the documents from the specified directory.
+* Text Splitting: This initializes a RecursiveCharacterTextSplitter to split the loaded documents into chunks of 1024 characters with an overlap of 64 characters.
+* Embeddings: This part initializes HuggingFaceEmbeddings using the specified model (thenlper/gte-large) and sets it to use CUDA for GPU acceleration.
+It also normalizes the embeddings.

+Overall, this code is designed to load markdown files, fix SSL issues, download necessary NLTK data, split the text into manageable chunks, and generate embeddings using a specified model.

 ```bash
     # RAG